 New pet parents should seriously consider investing in wellness coverage.
 A basic preventive care package can cost as little as $9.95 per month.
 Even if you bring your pet to the vet only once per year, there’s a good chance your wellness visit will cost more than $120 once you add up the costs of the various diagnostic tests your vet may need to perform.

 On Pawlicy Advisor, wellness plans are available from leading insurance companies for both dogs and cats.
-Though the availability of a wellness add-on does depend on the accompanying insurance policy and the company providing it - and some quotes may not have the option of a routine care plan - so it's important to generate a personalized recommendation based on your pet's breed, location, age, etc.
+However, the availability of a wellness add-on does depend on the accompanying insurance policy and the company providing it - and some quotes may not have the option of a routine care plan - so it's important to generate a personalized recommendation based on your pet's breed, location, age, etc.

 When shopping and comparing pet insurance on Pawlicy Advisor, you may have the option to add one of two types of wellness plans to your policy.
 You can think of these as either a basic wellness plan or an enhanced wellness plan.
 These plans will have different names depending on the insurance company.